lydiaYchen/PerfEvaluation-IN4215/README.md

 ## Course team

-This distribution also fits the lecturer team of this course: [Associate Prof. Claudia Hauff](https://chauff.github.io/) teaches the core IR lectures, while [Assistant Prof. Nava Tintarev](http://navatintarev.com/) teaches the applied NLP lectures.
-The course team is completed by a number of PhDs and Postdocs (all from the [Web Information Systems group](http://www.wis.ewi.tudelft.nl/)) who support the course through guest lectures and project supervision and a TA who focuses on the grading of the paper reviews:
+This distribution also fits the lecturer team of this course: [Associate Prof. Lydia Y Chen](https://chauff.github.io/) teaches the core IR lectures, while [Assistant Prof. Nava Tintarev](http://navatintarev.com/) teaches the applied NLP lectures.
+The course team is completed by a number of PhDs (all from the [Distributed System group](http://www.ds.ewi.tudelft.nl/)) who support the course through guest lectures and project supervision and a TA who focuses on the grading of the paper reviews:

-- Oana Inel (Postdoc)
-- Dimitrios Bountouridis (Postdoc)
-- Gustavo Penha (PhD student)
-- Arthur Camara (PhD student)
-- Shabnam Najafian (PhD student)
+-  (PhD student)
-- Felipe Moraes (PhD student)
+-  (PhD student)
-- Nirmal Roy (TA)

-Claudia and Nava are the responsible instructors of this course and can jointly be reached at **in4325-ewi@tudelft.nl**.
+Lydia is the responsible instructors of this course and can jointly be reached at **y.chen-10@tudelft.nl**.

 The whole course team can also be found on a dedicated [Slack channel](https://join.slack.com/t/in43252019/signup) - join it to get quick feedback on questions/issues.
 You have to use your `@student.tudelft.nl` email address to join!